amponce/reddit-terminal/README.md

 - `/sort <method>` - Change the post sorting method.
 Options: `hot`, `new`, `top`
 - `/limit <number>` - Change the number of posts displayed
 - `<number>` - View a specific post and its comments
-- `s` - Search and summarize (available globally)
-- `analyze` - Get AI analysis of the current subreddit
+- `analyze` - Get AI analysis of the current post
 - `n` - View next page of comments
 - `p` - View previous page of comments
 - `b` - Go back to post list